Fiat 500L review

 The steering is light, as are the pedals and gearshift.
 While it's easy to drive, none of the controls have much feel and it's pretty vague most of the time.
 The brakes are also overly sharp.
-If you accept the 500L doesn't have a sporty nature, and that it's just a decent and safe-handling MPV, you won't be disappointed.
+However, if you accept the 500L doesn't have a sporty nature, and that it's just a decent and safe-handling MPV, you won't be disappointed.

 MPG, CO2 and running costs

-The Fiat 500L boasts a range of economical engines, the cleanest of which is the 1.3-litre Multijet diesel with the semi-automatic gearbox thanks to 70.6mpg and emissions of 102g/km of CO2.
+The Fiat 500L boasts a range of economical engines, the cleanest of which is the 1.3-litre Multijet diesel with the semi-automatic gearbox thanks to 70.6mpg and emissions of 105g/km of CO2.
 The regular 1.3-litre Multijet manages 67.3mpg with CO2 levels of 110g/km.

 The 1.6-litre diesel is also pretty good, as it manages 62.8mpg, with CO2 emissions of 117g/km – and all the diesel variants are fitted with stop-start technology as standard.